SNJKRG/gifty/README.md

 # gifty
-Gifty is a Telegram mini app
+A Telegram mini app

+This is only a frontend part.